 Step 2: Applying our computer vision technology to millions of social media pictures

-In any given picture, Heuritech’s proprietary computer vision technology tailored to fashion can detect and categorize more than 2,000 components, from shapes and attributes to fabrics, prints, and colors.
+In any given picture, Heuritech’s proprietary computer vision technology tailored to fashion can detect and categorize more than 2,000 components.

 Combining these components allows us to precisely identify trends in details adopted by our panels.
 For example, we can recognize boots that are beige, pointed and have a kitten heel.
 Thanks to the millions of images analyzed each day, we are able to assess the volume of the beige, pointed, kitten heel boot trend.
 To ensure we are tracking a reliable trend signal and not noise from the wild, we make sure that we have enough social media images on any trend.